neulab/ExplainaBoard/README.md

 Colin Raffel, Yang Liu, Li Dong.
 We also thank
 Vijay Viswanathan, Yiran Chen, Hiroaki Hayashi for useful discussion and feedback about ExplainaBoard.

+If ExplainaBoard is useful for you, you can [cite our work](http://explainaboard.nlpedia.ai/explainaboard.bib).